ameadows117/ameadows117/README.md

 I'm Antony.
 I'm 23½ years old.
 I've been programming for over 10 years and I'm mostly self-taught.
 During those 10 years, I've gained 4 years of professional experience in various areas within IT so far—including help desk, ERP systems/programming, and data analysis.

-Most of the code you'll see here needs improvement.
+So anyway, most of the code you'll see here needs improvement.

 …but it works.